 This week Craig launched his website futurohouse.co.uk where he provides a great deal of detail about the unit, its history, the move to the UK and his plans for the Future.
-He includes many photos and he has posted a series videos to YouTube; with Craig's kind permission many of these are displayed at left but I would strongly encourage you to visit Craig's site for more details and future updates.
+He includes many photos and he has posted a series videos to YouTube; with Craig's kind permission many of these are displayed below but we would strongly encourage you to visit Craig's site for more details and future updates.

 Craig is currently considering where and how the unit will "live next".
 About the restoration project Craig tells us that in:

 "Preserving & restoring the original fiberglass structure and interior, we plan to sympathetically embellish it with some modern conveniences which would have seemed out of this world in 1968, whilst retaining its unique atmosphere and ambience."

 Craig is encouraging potential collaborators or sponsors to get involved and if you have an interest in this Craig can be contacted by email.

 Craig also recounts what he knows of the history of the Futuro on his site which, as is the case with so many Futuros, is somewhat limited.
 It seems that a company by the name of Futuro Enterprises PTY based out of Port Elizabeth was licensed to manufacture Futuro Houses in South Africa.
 We can find virtually no information on this company though Hoovers does record a company by the name of Futuro Enterprises (PTY) LTD with the listed address being 79 Main Pretoria Rd, Sandton and not Port Elizabeth.
 Sandton is a little north of Johannesburg while Port Elizabeth is on the coast but almost certainly this is the same company (a company's registered office is often at a different location to where they operate).